DigitalPublishingToolkit/TOD18-Geoblocking/md/11BurkeGamecartridges.md

 Figure 1.
 Drawing the Borders: Detail of the original Sega Megadrive design schematic, with the assorted cartridge slot shapes indicated.
-Reproduced from Stuart and Wall, Sega Mega Drive/Genesis: Collected Works, n.p: Read Only Memory, 2014

-IP address geoblocking has been implemented to partition what would otherwise be potentially borderless worlds of information and entertainment delivered via the internet.[^08BurkeGamecartridges_1] Digital media markets, differentiated in price and access to different ‘regions’ of the globe,
+Geoblocking has been implemented to partition what would otherwise be potentially borderless worlds of information and entertainment delivered via the internet.[^08BurkeGamecartridges_1] Digital media markets, differentiated in price and access to different ‘regions’ of the globe,